dstrekelj/odd-target-android/README.md

 # odd-target-android

-Android target for Odd software renderer project.
+Android target for the [Odd software renderer](https://github.com/dstrekelj/odd) project.

 Provides an implementation of the target-specific rendering context and framebuffer.